yandex-cloud/docs/en/application-load-balancer/tools/k8s-ingress-controller/service-account.md

 {% endif %}

 An [authorized key](../../../iam/concepts/authorization/key.md) is used to authenticate the service account.
 The key must be specified in the `saKeySecretKey` value when installing a Helm chart with an Ingress controller{% if product == "yandex-cloud" %} or Gateway API{% endif %}.
-For instance, if you created the key via the [`yc iam key create` CLI command](../../../cli/cli-ref/managed-services/iam/key/create.md) and saved it to `sa-key.json`, the chart install command could look like this:
+For instance, if you created the key via the [`yc iam key create` CLI command](../../../cli/cli-ref/managed-services/iam/key/create.md) and saved it to `sa-key.json`, the chart installation command may look like this:

 ```bash
 helm install \